 We’re here to listen to what you have to say, to support you in whatever you’re going through, to believe what you tell us and to empower you to come up with the decision that’s best for you right now.

 How does it work?

 It’s open 24 hours a day, 365 days a year – it never closes.
-It’s free to contact and you can get in touch in three different ways: by phone – 1800 666666, by text – 50101 or through our website childline.ie where you can have a web chat with us, by text – 50101 or by phone – 1800 666666.
+It’s free to contact and you can get in touch in three different ways: through our website childline.ie where you can have a web chat with us, by text – 50101 or by phone – 1800 666666.
 You can also reach us via our ‘Ask Alex’ service which is available at childline.ie.

 How do I know you won’t tell my parents/carers?